ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 **Note**: entities above have been shortened for brevity, see their individual sections elsewhere in this specification.

 The order of the `@graph` list is not significant.
-Above we see that the RO-Crate JSON-LD graph contain the _RO-Crate Metadata File Descriptor_, the _Root Data Entity_, any _Data Entities_ and any _Contextual Entities_.
+Above we see that the RO-Crate JSON-LD graph contains the _RO-Crate Metadata File Descriptor_, the _Root Data Entity_, any _Data Entities_ and any _Contextual Entities_.

 ## Describing entities in JSON-LD